meet the chancellor

 That commitment continues as Chancellor of ECSU.
 Her focus on increasing enrollment, leveraging resources, enhancing all aspects of the ECSU campus, and strengthening stakeholder engagement has produced results.

 ECSU has experienced positive growth since Dr. Dixon’s arrival.
-Enrollment climbed nearly 40% in just eighteen months.
+Enrollment climbed nearly 40% in just 18 months.
 Her administration has expanded the academic degree program offerings which include launching an Unmanned Aircraft Systems degree program, an online master’s degree in education, and an online bachelor’s degree in homeland security.
 Under her leadership, the university has increased its fleet from two to 12 aircraft for ECSU’s signature aviation program.

 In addition to building renovations and campus beautification, Dr. Dixon has committed to enhancing all aspects of the campus including the overall culture and student experience.
 Under her leadership, a new university strategic plan was developed in 2019 and will be used to guide the institution’s successful efforts through 2025.
 With Viking Pride, Dr. Dixon is transforming ECSU to an institution focused on accountability, commitment and excellence.